How to show you know nothing of history without saying you know nothing of history

 In present day dollars, my annual tuition and fees at the local college I attended would be about $14,000 at that campus; today’s tuition and fees at list price is $20,000.
 However, that is the list price – per the college web site, the average student pays $8,700 per year in tuition and fees after receiving discounts, grants and scholarships.
 That includes a mandatory $380 per year “Health Services fee” that provides access to the college’s own Student Health services and is independent of other health insurance you may have.

 The annual tuition today at the university I transferred to is now $16,587 – but if you have health insurance through your parent’s policy, the costs are $2,000 less at about $14,600/year.
-In fact, the average price paid by students in 2022-2023 after grants and scholarships is about $13,000/year – less than what I paid decades ago.
+In fact, the average price paid by students in 2022-2023 after grants and scholarships is about $13,000/year – less than what I paid decades ago – after adjusting for inflation.

 That surprised me!